nodejs/node/doc/api/tls.md

 cryptography' setting][] and also prefers ECDHE and DHE ciphers for perfect forward secrecy, while offering _some_ backward compatibility.

-128 bit AES is preferred over 192 and 256 bit AES in light of [specific attacks affecting larger AES key sizes][].

 Old clients that rely on insecure and deprecated RC4 or DES-based ciphers (like Internet Explorer 6) cannot complete the handshaking process with the default configuration.
 If these clients _must_ be supported, the